Knoblauchpilze/galactic-sovereign/README.md

 The instance should open the following ports:

 - allow incoming SSH connections (TCP 22)
-- allow outbound internet traffic (TCP 443 for https)
+- allow outbound internet traffic (TCP 443 for https and TCP 80 for http)
-- allow incoming internet traffic (TCP 443 for https)
+- allow incoming internet traffic (TCP 443 for https and TCP 80 for http)

 Additionally the instance should ideally be configured to support access for both IPv6 and IPv4.
 The reason for this is that as IPv4 are getting scarce, AWS decided to [start charging](https://aws.amazon.com/blogs/aws/new-aws-public-ipv4-address-charge-public-ip-insights/) when using one.
 In order to avoid unnecessary costs we attempt to allow reaching the services through IPv6.
 At the time of writing [github hosted runners](https://github.com/actions/runner/issues/3138) do not support IPv6 so we still have to keep the IPv4 support to deploy from the CI.